Fabiano Caruana: Playing style

 As a youth, Caruana had an aggressive style of play.
 He later said "I preferred to attack all the time and really loved sacrificing pieces to get at the enemy king.
 I played like that for quite a long time, but when I moved up it turned out that you can far from always win with a direct attack; ...
 I had to become universal, to learn to manoeuvre and defend and so on."
 Caruana's playing style is now universal, based on opening preparation and calculation: "I wouldn't assess it in such categories [tactical or strategic].
 It seems to me I'm a good fighter.
 I enjoy playing different types of position, both tactical and strategic.
 I can't say there's anything I avoid.
 I can attack on a board full of pieces or manoeuvre in a roughly even position, and I've got nothing against the endgame."

 Caruana has been hailed by Magnus Carlsen as a player who has an edge in calculations and opening preparation over most of his contemporaries (bar Carlsen himself).
 Carlsen has also described him as "undogmatic", but someone who may not play as well in simpler positions.
 This sentiment has been echoed largely in the chess world, with Caruana having earned himself a nickname of "The Machine".

-Caruana is known as a hard working player, once saying: "Hundreds of games are played each day all around the world, and a lot of them are important.
+Caruana is known as a hardworking player, having once said: "Hundreds of games are played each day all around the world, and a lot of them are important.
 They're all available online, but you have to put in the time to look at them all.
 And you need to analyze, find new trends, keep trying to find new ideas to use against specific opponents."
 Talking about Magnus Carlsen's play, Caruana hinted at his deep knowledge of the opponent's strengths and weaknesses: "In some positions you can't compete with him.
 Certain pawn structures he just plays like a machine.
 There are certain openings where I say, 'I just can't do that.'
 But OK, certain positions he's not as comfortable with.
 Just like any player, he can also play unconfidently."